Beijing Food and Restaurants

 Beijing cuisine is famous for its hundreds of dishes with special flavors that are unmatched by any other cuisine.
 Beijing cuisine does not emphasize on strangeness or uniqueness, only delicious food made from common ingredients with tastes that are very agreeable.

-• The quick-frying techniques of the Shandong cuisine and its use of onions greatly influenced Beijing cuisine.
+• The quick-frying techniques of the Shandong cuisine and its use of onions greatly influenced the food in Beijing.
 For example, quick-fried mutton, a popular, common dish, is a typical Beijing dish that uses the cooking skills and flavoring methods of the Shandong cuisine.

 • Literati and officials placed high expectations on restaurant food, and many even created dishes.
 The chefs in Beijing all boasted of being able to create the dishes of the southern cuisines.